Connor-R/nba_shot_charts/README.md

 - [ ] zEFG% baselines for guards/wings/bigs at each zone

 #### March 19, 2017 Update
 The new `chart_bot.py` and `nba_shot_charts.py` are active.
-I've changed the color scheme/added new metrics over the old charts (now labeled with an 'x' prefix).
+I've changed the color scheme/added new metrics over the old charts (the old charts are archived in `archive_scripts`).
 Using the db has been a vast improvement over previous methods, and has allowed me to create some shot/zone-based metrics I didn't have previous access to.
 Next up will be making team charts and similarity scores.

 #### March 26, 2017 Update
 I'm now able to create/post charts at the team level and I also cleaned up the format of the player level charts.